pierreDev33/crawler.ninja/README.md

 ```

-- maxConnections     : the number of connections used to crawl, default is 10
+- maxConnections     : the number of connections used to crawl, default is 10.
-- externalLinks      : if true crawl external links, default = false
+- externalLinks      : if true crawl external links, default = false.
-- scripts            : if true crawl script tags, default = true
+- scripts            : if true crawl script tags, default = true.
-- links              : if true crawl link tags, default = true
+- links              : if true crawl link tags, default = true.
-- linkTypes          : the type of the links tags to crawl (match to the rel attribute), default = ["canonical", "stylesheet"]
+- linkTypes          : the type of the links tags to crawl (match to the rel attribute), default = ["canonical", "stylesheet"].
-- images             : if true crawl images, default = true
+- images             : if true crawl images, default = true.
-- protocols          : list of the protocols to crawl, default = ["http", "https"]
+- protocols          : list of the protocols to crawl, default = ["http", "https"].
-- timeout            : timeout per requests in milliseconds, default = 8000
+- timeout            : timeout per requests in milliseconds, default = 8000.
-- retries            : number of retries if the request fails, default = 0
+- retries            : number of retries if the request fails, default = 0.
-- retryTimeout       : number of milliseconds to wait before retrying,  default = 10000
+- retryTimeout       : number of milliseconds to wait before retrying,  default = 10000.
-- skipDuplicates     : if true skips URIs that were already crawled, default is true
+- skipDuplicates     : if true skips URIs that were already crawled, default is true.
 - rateLimits         : number of milliseconds to delay between each requests , default = 0.
                          Note that this option will force crawler to use only one connection
-- depthLimit         : the depth limit for the crawl, default is no limit
+- depthLimit         : the depth limit for the crawl, default is no limit.
-- followRedirect     : if true, the crawl will not return the 301, it will follow directly the redirection, default is false
+- followRedirect     : if true, the crawl will not return the 301, it will
+ follow directly the redirection, default is false.
+- proxyList          : The list of proxy to use for each crawler request (see below).